 Examples of occlusive oils are Coconut, Macadamia or Castor Oils, some waxes like Beeswax and Mineral Oil, like Bio Oil (eurgh).
 Occlusive oils can still play a role in skincare blends, they just should not dominate a product.

-We often hear how light, yet hydrating our facial oils are: That’s because they’re not predominately occlusive.
+We often hear how light, yet hydrating our skincare oils are: That’s because they’re not predominately occlusive.

 We hear that our products improve inflammation and acne in skin.
 That’s because they allow skin to detox and exfoliate, uninhibited by pore clogging oils and waxes, whilst simultaneously soothing and healing the underlying aggravation.